-Between semesters, from Oct 31, 2018 to the start date of the second semester program you choose, Gap Year participants will execute a self-design initiative.
+Between semesters, from mid November to mid-February, Gap Year participants will execute a self-design initiative.
 The options are endless.
 You can arrange independent apprenticeships, travel, work or adventures either near your home, in Paonia or elsewhere.
 During the fall semester we will support you to develop a meaningful project, and we provide weekly support during this phase of the year.
-Previous Gap Year students have arranged activities such as:
+Previous Gap Year students have arranged:

 We meet up in February, share our wintership adventures and travel south, down the Colorado River to Mexico.
 We’ll meet Mexican scientists and lettuce pickers, immerse ourself in border issues, and see first hand how we are connected to the people of Sonora not only by a river and water issues but also by trade, food, migratory fish and birds, politics and the human experience.
 We will then slowly make our way north through iconic western settings and see canyons, ancestral ruins, and road runners.
 We’ll hike and backpack.
 We’ll peer over the Grand Canyon and find remote spots where nobody goes to experience the full, nitty gritty essence of The West.